DannyOu809/WEB222-Final/README.md

 2. Validate function stopped working after I tested it and it worked.
 Had to resort to min and max attributes.
 (Proof of it working initially: https://gyazo.com/1449a30975dee3689499a35ba07cfc96)

-I would appreciate some feedback about what the causes of these issues are especially the seocnd one.
+I would appreciate some feedback about what the causes of these issues are especially the second one.